shawnweisfeld/SqlAzureBakMaker/README.md

 6. Run this tool
 7. Destroy the D series VM and the Point in Time restore (if you created one)

+##How it was tested
+This project was tested against the sample AdventureWorks database that the Azure portal will inject into a new database for you.

 ##Warrantee
 This code is a sample, use at own risk.
 Please submit a pull request if you find a bug.

+## Copyright and License
+- Copyright (c) Microsoft Corporation
+- Released under the MIT License (MIT)
+- Please see LICENSE for more information.